Skip to main content Skip to main navigation Skip to search

 Taxation measures - Australian Taxation Office

-Farm Business Support - $20,000 instant asset write-off
+Farm business support – $20,000 instant asset write-off

-As part of the 2023-24 Budget, the Australian Government announced it will increase the instant asset write-off threshold to $20,000.
-This will improve cash flow and reduce compliance for farm businesses.
-This will take effect from 1 July 2023 until 30 June 2024.
+As part of the 2024–25 Budget, the Australian Government announced it will extend the $20,000 instant asset write-off by a further 12 months until 30 June 2025.

 Primary producers affected by drought or natural disasters